OpenTTD/OpenTTD/readme.txt

 ---- -------------------
 The configuration file for OpenTTD (openttd.cfg) is in a simple Windows-like .INI format.
 It's mostly undocumented.
-Almost all settings can be changed ingame by using the 'Configure Patches' window.
+Almost all settings can be changed ingame by using the 'Advanced Settings' window.

 7.0) Compiling: